hemio-ev/carnivora/README.md

 ### Default Method

-Simplest way to execute the setup on a system with a default PostgreSQL configuration is to run `sudo postgres -c ./setup`.
+Simplest way to execute the setup on a system with a default PostgreSQL configuration is to run `su postgres -c ./setup`.

 ### Advanced Method